box/developer.box.com/content/guides/sso-identities-and-app-users/1-connect-identities.md

   - post_users
 ---

-# Associate SSO users to Box
+# Connect SSO identities to app users

 Your SSO service will have a unique user record for each person using it within your company.
 When accessing a Box application through this SSO service, if